EdisonLeeeee/GraphGallery/README.md

 # DGL TensorFlow backend
 >>> graphgallery.set_backend("dgl-tf")
 ```
-But you codes don't even need to change!
+But your codes don't even need to change.

 # ❓ How to add your datasets
 This is motivated by [gnn-benchmark](https://github.com/shchur/gnn-benchmark/)